 Markforged transformed the 3D printing industry back in 2013 with the ability to create functional industrial parts.
-While this 3D printing powerhouse innovates with metal 3D printing, we want to take a moment to recognize the powerful features offered with the composite printers that keeps them at the top of the FDM world.
-Here is our top seven Markforged composite features:
+While this 3D printing powerhouse innovates with metal 3D printing, we want to take a moment to recognize the powerful features offered by the composite printers that keep them at the top of the FDM world.
+Here are our top seven Markforged composite features:

 This is the go-to innovation for the Markforged printers – the ability to print with Continuous Fiber Filament (CFF) using Fiberglass, Kevlar, and everyone’s favorite, Carbon Fiber.

 3D printed parts 8x stronger than ABS with comparable traits to 6061 Aluminum unlocks design possibilities.
 Lighter parts with low cost and fast production can be a valuable proposition for many manufacturers.
 This feature single-handedly allows 3D printing to be a comprehensive solution rather than a prototyping tool.

 What exactly does “Expanding Thin Features” do?
 Enabling this feature will thicken your part geometry to meet the minimum wall thickness requirements of the printer.
 It will automatically take any layer that is too thin to print and adapt it to meet the minimum requirements.
 Easily overlooked as it only takes one click to activate, you can see the part salvaged in the slice views below!

 This feature really excels at taking parts not designed for additive manufacturing and adjusting their geometry to be 3D-pintable.
 You need to be careful when using this feature as changing the geometry does not maintain the dimensional accuracy of the original CAD model.
 The major upside is that the majority of legacy parts can be printed on Markforged printers without any major redesign.
 This level of automation and intelligence is a huge jump in innovation in an otherwise stale industry.

 3. Pause & Remove the Print Bed